T. Rowe Price Group, Inc. (NASDAQ:TROW) Shares Acquired by Banque Cantonale Vaudoise

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 30th.
 Stockholders of record on Tuesday, December 15th will be given a $0.90 dividend.
 This represents a $3.60 dividend on an annualized basis and a dividend yield of 2.84%.
 The ex-dividend date is Monday, December 14th.
 T. Rowe Price Group’s dividend payout ratio is presently 44.61%.

 TROW has been the topic of a number of research analyst reports.
 Wells Fargo & Company boosted their price objective on shares of T. Rowe Price Group from $72.00 to $78.00 in a report on Thursday, July 30th.
+BidaskClub downgraded shares of T. Rowe Price Group from a “buy” rating to a “hold” rating in a report on Thursday.
+Zacks Investment Research downgraded shares of T. Rowe Price Group from a “strong-buy” rating to a “hold” rating and set a $135.00 price objective on the stock. in a report on Tuesday, September 29th.
 Citigroup boosted their price objective on shares of T. Rowe Price Group from $135.00 to $148.00 and gave the stock a “neutral” rating in a report on Tuesday, August 4th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of T. Rowe Price Group from $139.00 to $149.00 and gave the stock a “hold” rating in a report on Thursday, July 30th.
-Credit Suisse Group boosted their price objective on shares of T. Rowe Price Group from $135.00 to $147.00 in a report on Thursday, July 30th.
-Finally, Zacks Investment Research downgraded shares of T. Rowe Price Group from a “strong-buy” rating to a “hold” rating and set a $135.00 price objective on the stock. in a report on Tuesday, September 29th.
+Finally, Credit Suisse Group boosted their price objective on shares of T. Rowe Price Group from $135.00 to $147.00 in a report on Thursday, July 30th.
 Four research analysts have rated the stock with a sell rating, seven have given a hold rating and two have issued a buy rating to the company.
 T. Rowe Price Group presently has a consensus rating of “Hold” and an average target price of $119.92.

 About T. Rowe Price Group